SinonCuriosus/BNP_BuildingPairTradingModel/README.md

     2024-01-04 | BUY           BESI.AS at 122.3

-    With a return 65% (excluding taxes and transaction costs)
+    With a return 65% as of 2025-01-01(excluding taxes and transaction costs).

 ## 5. Trading Strategy